kakamband/CarBreakinDetector/readme.md

 ## Summary

 The first step to any data project is acquiring said data.
-[Kaggle](https://www.kaggle.com/anujms/car-damage-detection) and [peltarion](https://peltarion.com/knowledge-center/documentation/tutorials/car-damage-assessment) were the only car damage datasets found to start the project.
+Data from [kaggle](https://www.kaggle.com/anujms/car-damage-detection) and [peltarion](https://peltarion.com/knowledge-center/documentation/tutorials/car-damage-assessment) were the only places with prebundled images of car damage found to start the project.
 Between both of these datasets, there was only about 200 images depicting a car with broken glass.
 For this reason the [flickr](https://www.flickr.com/) api was used in [this notebook](https://github.com/ian-andriot/CarBreakinDetector/blob/main/flickr_api.ipynb) to acquire additional images and the target was expanded to include all broken glass.
 This totalled to 618 images for the broken glass target and 1150 images for cars - the car class using the kaggle dataset exclusively.

 After acquiring data, exploratory data analysis was the conducted in the [eda notebook](https://github.com/ian-andriot/CarBreakinDetector/blob/main/eda.ipynb).
 Preprocessing techniques such as scaling, resized, and Histogram of Oriented Gradients was also explored here.